yellovsky/bit-trove/docs/features/@000-blog-post/@000-blog-post-status.md

 - [x] **NEW**: Slug availability check with efficient queries
 - [x] **NEW**: My blog post endpoint with authorization
 - [x] **NEW**: Frontend API integration with real backend calls
+- [x] **NEW**: Enhanced error handling with proper HTTP status code checking
+- [x] **NEW**: Proper loading states with skeleton components
+- [x] **NEW**: User-friendly error messages with translation support
 - [ ] Comprehensive test coverage
 - [ ] Error handling implemented
 - [ ] User acceptance testing

 ## Conclusion

 The Blog Post Management feature has made significant progress with all core backend API endpoints and frontend integrations now fully implemented following DDD patterns.
 The CMS interface is complete, and the core functionality is working.
-The next phase should focus on completing the CMS list interface and frontend polish to make the feature fully functional for production use.
+The blog post fetching for editing has been enhanced with proper loading states, error handling, and internationalization support.
+The next phase should focus on completing the CMS list interface and implementing the remaining frontend polish tasks to make the feature fully functional for production use.